appelc/appelc.github.io/_projects/nkhotakota_camera_traps.md

 img: assets/img/R23-C-2020-07-23 (140).JPG
 importance: 3
 category: phd
-related_publications: koning2023njobvu
+related_publications: koning2023njobvu, appel2025njobvu
 ---

-I am extremely fortunate to get to work with collaborators from African Parks and the U.S. Forest Service on a large monitoring program in Nkhotakota Wildlife Reserve, Malawi, which was the site of the largest-ever translocation of African elephants in 2016 and 2017.
+I am extremely fortunate to get to work with collaborators from African Parks and the U.S. Forest Service on a large monitoring program in Nkhotakota Wildlife Reserve, Malawi, which is the site of one of the largest-ever translocation of African elephants in 2016 and 2017.
 To date, over 2000 animals of 9 species have been released into the reserve as part of the restoration effort.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">